Roger Q. Mills: U.S. Representative

 He was then elected as a Democrat to the US House of Representatives and served from 1873 to 1892.
 In 1891, Mills was a candidate in the Democratic caucus for Speaker of the U.S. House of Representatives, but he was defeated by Charles F. Crisp (1845–1896) of Georgia.

-In the 1880s, when Prohibition sentiment was rising in Texas, Mills refused to make any political concessions.
-Reportedly, he declared in one speech, "If lightning were to strike all the drunkards, there would not be a live Prohibition party in Texas."
+During the 1880s, amidst rising Prohibition sentiment in Texas, Mills refused to make any political concessions.
+In one speech, he reportedly declared, "If lightning were to strike all the drunkards, there would not be a live Prohibition party in Texas."
 (Mills claimed to have been misquoted and that he had said "there would not be many [members of the party] left.")
 Elsewhere, he was said to have vowed, "A good sluice of pine top whiskey would improve the morals of the Dallas [Prohibition] convention and the average Prohibitionist."
-(Mills again offered a correction and insisted that he had not used the words "average Prohibitionist.").
+(Mills again offered a correction, denying he had used the words "average Prohibitionist.").

-Mills quickly became noted as one of the ablest, if hottest-tempered, debaters on the Democratic side of the House and was commonly agreed.to be a man "possessed of the demon of work."
+Mills quickly regained recognition as one of the ablest, albeit hottest-tempered, debaters on the Democratic side of the House.
+He was commonly agreed to be a man "possessed of the demon of work."
 The reporter Frank G. Carpenter described him as true as steel and unpretentious in dress: "He is tall, straight and big chested," he wrote in 1888.
 "The distance between the top button of his high vest and the small of his back is longer than the width of the shoulders of the ordinary man, and he has a biceps which, if put into training, would knock down an ox.
 He is a fighter, too, and goes into this Congressional struggle with a brain trained to warfare....
 He is a successful man, and one who inspires confidence."